Sitharaman launches 52 projects sponsored by firms as CSR in Nagaland | Education

 However, she expressed confidence that the coming of companies for the conclave will be the stepping stone and many more will come and start investing in the state.

-Sitharaman said the Confederation of Indian Industry (CII) has announced that it will set up a training centre for the Naga youth to enhance their skill.
+Sitharaman is also hopeful that with the Confederation of Indian Industry (CII) announcing that it will set up a training centre for the Naga youth to enhance their skill.

 She also suggested that the state government should take the advantage of NITI Aayog's Atal Innovation Mission Projects to set up science labs in schools and innovation hubs in higher classes to promote Science & Technology education.
 The minister encouraged the state to focus on organic products.

-She also inaugurated exhibition stalls put up by various districts, departments, civil society organisations and NGOs to attract CSR investments.

-Chief Minister Neiphiu Rio expressed gratitude to the Government of India for its focus on the development of the North East.
+Nagaland Chief Minister Neiphiu Rio said, "We are very grateful to the government of India for bringing a greater focus on the development of the NE region of the country.
+As a result, not only the government but also the private sector is looking at NE with a fresh perspective and renewed interest.''
 Nagaland has not been on the radar of the corporate as the amount of CSR spent has been very low, he said, adding that the state has lots of potential for investment.

+"The conclave will provide the platform for CSR spending companies to harness various opportunities Nagaland offers.
+We hope they will use innovative solutions and resources to supplement the government's efforts to meet the evolving challenges of public service delivery," he said.

-The conclave, he said, will provide a platform for the companies to harness various opportunities that the state offers.
-The conclave being held on the theme, “Partnership for strengthening sustainable development – Naturally Nagaland”, has been organised by the Investment and Development Authority of Nagaland and supported by the Union government’s Department of Financial Services, Department of Public Enterprises and Ministry of Corporate Affairs.
+The conclave being held on the theme, "Partnership for strengthening sustainable development – Naturally Nagaland", has been organised by the Investment and Development Authority of Nagaland and supported by the Union government's Department of Financial Services, Department of Public Enterprises and Ministry of Corporate Affairs.
+Sitharaman will participate in the Investors and Bankers meeting with a specific focus on Nagaland on Tuesday.
+Besides, she will visit the remote Mon district to inaugurate the first branch of a private bank.

+On Wednesday, the Union minister will interact with the Nagaland business community at Chumoukedima district and visit Heirloom Naga, a weaving centre, in Sovima village before leaving for Delhi.
+PTI NBS NN NN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)